mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 Notice that the `type` is automatically set to `AuthenticationType.Password`, and that the `PasswordLoginCredentials` object simply requires an `email` and `masterPassword` to initiate the login process.

-Each authentication method builds it's respective credentials object, as defined in [login-credentials.ts](https://github.com/bitwarden/clients/blob/main/libs/auth/src/common/models/domain/login-credentials.ts).
+Each authentication method builds it's respective credentials object, all of which are defined in [`login-credentials.ts`](https://github.com/bitwarden/clients/blob/main/libs/auth/src/common/models/domain/login-credentials.ts).

 - `PasswordLoginCredentials`
 - `AuthRequestLoginCredentials`